The-Bitcoin-Podcast/png-airdrop-offline-signature/README.md

 ## Introduction

 [Pangolin](https://pangolin.exchange/) is a new DEX which debuted on the [Avalanche](https://www.avalabs.org/) mainnet on [February 9, 2021](https://twitter.com/pangolindex/status/1359245703592218627).
 It has offered an airdrop of its PNG token to anyone holding UNI or SUSHI in an Ethereum wallet as of Dec 7, 2020.
 The [claim process](https://pangolin.exchange/tutorials/claim-png) relies primarily on using MetaMask, which unfortunately doesn't work for Trezor wallets on the Avalanche side.
 The deadline to claim this airdrop is "one month of Pangolin’s launch" (unclear if this means 30 or 31 days).
 Its unlikely Trezor will be patched to worked with MetaMask before this deadline.
 The following tutorial shows how to load a Trezor seed phrase into an offline temporary computer and through a reasonably safe method transfer a signed transaction back to an online computer and publish it to the Avalanche network to claim an airdrop.
+Given the rapidly approaching deadline for the airdrop, the initial focus here is to claim the PNG.
+Further steps will be published in the next few days to show how to move C-AVAX and ERC20 tokens out of a Trezor wallet.

 ## Requirements

 * Computer that can be booted by USB flash drive
 * USB flash drive loaded with 64-bit [Xubuntu 20.04](https://xubuntu.org/release/20-04/)
 * Cell phone with [Google Lens app](https://play.google.com/store/apps/details?id=com.google.ar.lens&hl=en_US&gl=US)
-* Send at least 0.5 C-AVAX to your Trezor C-chain address (same address as your Trezor Ethereum address) to use for gas costs.
-Note: upcoming edits to this tutorial will show you how to withdraw remaining C-AVAX funds back to a more useful wallet.
+* Before starting the tutorial, send at least 0.5 C-AVAX to your Trezor C-chain address (same address as your Trezor Ethereum address) to use for gas costs.
+Note: upcoming edits to this tutorial will show you how to withdraw remaining C-AVAX funds back to a non-Trezor wallet.
+* Before starting the tutorial, use a non-Trezor account on Pangolin to buy 1 UNI and/or 1 SUSHI (depending on which tokens you held on Dec 7, 2020 on Ethereum) and transfer it to your Trezor C-AVAX address.
+Note: upcoming edits will show you how to withdraw ERC20 tokens to your non-Trezor wallet.

 ## Prepare Python and segno QR Code Programs (ONLINE)